seregazhuk/seregazhuk.github.io_old/_posts/2016-11-17-mysql-tunneling.md

 ## Connection in code
 But what if we need to query to our remote database in our application?
 How to deal with it?
-First of all, we need to create a ssh tunnel to remote host:
+First of all, we need to create an ssh tunnel to remote host:

 {% highlight bash %}
 ssh -v -L 3336:localhost:3306 login@your-remote-host.com